 - Stuff each pepper with strips of cheese.

-- Heat lard in large pan over high heat util hot.
+- Heat lard in a large pan over high heat until hot.

 - Dip the stuffed chile in flour, then the egg batter.
 Then place coated chile in hot lard.
 Fry on each side until golden brown- about 2-3 minutes.